 - Registration of ECON 399 is required for the Adviser Section of the CPT Application.
 Completion of ECON 399 is required for each quarter of your internship.

-- Please allow up to 5 business days ECON 399 processing & completion of the CPT Adviser Section.
+- Please allow up to 1-2 business days for ECON 399 Application processing & completion of the CPT Adviser Section.

 Frequently Asked Questions